sw180283/comp110-worksheets/README.md

 ##Week 10

 Today we used peer review to give guidance to the final draft of our essays.
 I found this a useful task as I should see how other students approach to the same or different topic essay.

+##Week 11

+I am struggling to use classes to improve the sophistication of my work.
+To make this work, I should seek guidance from lecturers and the internet.
+I am continuing to work through the Introduction to Python book to improve my understanding of Jython for my tinkering project.

+##Week 12

+While working on my game app, I found a useful tutorial which uses flappy bird as an example.
+It's use of false gravity, menu screen, scoring system and object collision are all the I need for my platformer game.